 Scaling your teaching team

 Often instructors who teach large enrollment courses have additional instructional support in the form of co-instructors, teaching assistants, or graders.
 It’s important to acknowledge that this is not always the case.
-It’s also important to note that “large enrollment” means different things in different disciplines.
+It’s also important to note that “large enrollment” means different things in different disciplines and contexts.
 Having 60 students in a writing-intensive humanities class is at least as much work as having 250 students in an intro-level science class.
 Regardless of your situation, take time to think about how you can leverage your expanded instructional team.

 Talk to your colleagues